 - Impossibly Tacky Clothes: The narration's reaction to the Rummage Sale Reject example seen below.

 - Kill It with Fire: Used once by Mara against a crowd of enemies.
+She throws her lightsaber to slice open a few barrels of flammable liquid, and has Luke shoot it (she had tossed him her only blaster earlier).

 - Meaningful Name